 Bill Wright: How I See It

-As I write this essay, the federal government is essentially shut down because the Democrats refuse to accept the Republican budget.
-They will not accept Republican leadership that resists allocating more money to illegal immigrants.
-At the same time, they want to roll back Medicare reimbursement rates to pre-COVID levels.
+As I write this essay, the federal government is essentially shut down amid unresolved disagreements over the national budget.
+Democrats have refused to accept a Republican proposal that resists allocating additional funding for illegal immigrants, while simultaneously advocating for a rollback of Medicare reimbursement rates to pre-COVID levels.

-What we need is a federal budget that stops outspending our anticipated income and begins to reduce the existing $38 trillion national debt.
-It will take at least a decade of fiscal discipline to bring that under control.
-As I write, thousands of Americans are not receiving their paychecks.
-Meanwhile, we continue to provide medical support, food, and housing to millions of illegal men and women.
+What the nation needs—urgently—is a federal budget that stops outspending anticipated income and begins reducing the existing $38 trillion national debt.
+It will take at least a decade of sustained fiscal discipline to bring that debt under control.
+Meanwhile, thousands of Americans are going without paychecks, even as we continue to provide medical care, food, and housing to millions of individuals who entered the country illegally.

-We must have a budget that does not exceed our income—one that allows for a targeted reduction of debt, even if it means increasing taxes.
-I don’t pretend to know exactly how the budget is developed, but I do know this: we must create one that covers essential needs and does not expand beyond them.
-If additional programs are added, new taxes must accompany them.
-This is not optional—it is mandatory.
+We must adopt a budget that does not exceed our income—one that allows for a targeted reduction of debt, even if that requires higher taxes.
+I do not claim to understand every detail of how the federal budget is constructed, but one principle is clear: spending must be limited to essential needs.
+If new programs are added, new revenue must accompany them.
+This is not optional; it is mandatory.

-Today, the interest we pay on our national debt exceeds the amount allocated to our military.
-That is a clear signal that the balance is unsustainable.
-If we are to remain strong at home and respected abroad, we must stop adding costs and start restoring financial stability.
-Both parties have exceeded budgetary limits.
+Today, the interest paid on our national debt exceeds the amount allocated to our military.
+That fact alone signals an unsustainable imbalance.
+If the United States is to remain strong at home and respected abroad, we must stop adding costs and begin restoring financial stability.
+Both political parties have exceeded budgetary limits, and both share responsibility for the current crisis.

-There will always be more people who need food, medicine, and care, and more things we want to do than we can afford.
-Once a benefit is granted, it isn't easy to take it away.
-An early visitor to America observed that once you give people something, it becomes almost impossible to take it back.
+There will always be more people who need food, medicine, and care, and more worthy causes than we can afford to support.
+Once a benefit is granted, however, it becomes extraordinarily difficult to withdraw.
+An early observer of American society noted that once people receive something, taking it back is nearly impossible.

-A wise person once summarized it this way:
+A wise person once summarized this progression clearly:

 The second time, anticipation.